 Do us a favour...

 Seem to be getting closer to living up to the sites title, 'The Complete Tokens Discography'.
 But anyone know if the B.T.
-Puppy albums 1027, 1028 & 1029 were actually pressed/released, care to share?
-Likewise "Rumble In The Park" (Rust 5094).
+Puppy album 1029 was actually pressed/released, care to share? - Likewise "Rumble In The Park" (Rust 5094).
 I daresay if it should exist it will be a instrumental but what a great title.